-Maintain a 3.4 cumulative grade-point average (cGPA) in the courses used in fulfillment of degree requirements;

-Maintain a 3.3 cGPA overall;

-Progress through the program at a satisfactory rate, as determined by passing specific "milestones";

-Satisfy the requirement of continuous enrollment (see below).
+- Maintain a 3.4 cumulative grade-point average(cGPA) in the courses used in fulfillment of degree requirements.
+Additionally, if any course is failed or listed as incomplete after the grade posting deadline, the student's advisor and the graduate studies chair must be made aware of the situation, and a plan to complete or retake the courses in question must be agreed upon by the student and their advisor.
+This plan should be shared with the graduate studies chair; - Maintain a 3.3 cGPAoverall; - Progress through the program at a satisfactory rate, as determined by passing specific "milestones" and overall satisfactory performance in coursework and research; - Satisfy the requirement of continuous enrollment (see below).

 Students who are not in good standing will be subject to sanctions, which affect not only financial aid prospects but also the right to continue in the program.
-In general, the good standing requirements are minima.
+In general, the good standing requirements are minima."